kama93i/scanner/README.md

 # IP:PORT Scanner
-Port scanner build with rust and the tokio runtime.
+Port scanner built with rust and the tokio runtime.
 By default scans all 65535 ports.

 ### Usage:
 Simple scan